microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ![](media/2020-04-10_17-00-38.png)

 2. See all the parquet files and other folders in the **twitterdata** container.
-Select the first two parquet files and right click, from the context menu, Select **New SQL Script**
+Select the first two parquet files and right-click, from the context menu, Select **New SQL Script**

 ![](media/2020-04-10_17-01-49.png)